 Make absolutely sure the plunger fits the area entirely.
 To be functional, the plunger must be immersed in water.
 It is critical to push and draw water through the aperture rather than air.
 If necessary, fill the dish with water from the sink.

-- Place the plunger over the hole and press down.
+- Place the Toilet plunger over the hole and press down.
 Slowly begin, as the first dive will force air into the basin.

 - To dislodge and disrupt the blockage, push down and then lift up quickly.
 Lift the water up and down with the plunger as much as you can till it drains.